ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

       In the above example, every 10 minutes of raw time series data will be aggregated
       into a single entry of the new rollup time series.
     * **(c) Enable Retention**
       Enable to define a retention policy for the new rollup time series.
       {NOTE: }
-      The **aggregation time** cannot exceed the **retention period** defined for the time series that the data is aggregated from.
+      The **aggregation time** cannot exceed the **retention period** defined for the origin time series.
       {NOTE/}

 6. **Add Named Values**